-- Implant-related didactic course materials - Patient records, indicating interaction with restorative dentists - 4-8.2 The training program must include didactic and clinical experience in the comprehensive management of temporomandibular disorders and facial pain.
+- Implant-related didactic course materials - Patient records, indicating interaction with restorative dentists - Consistent use of a national curriculum (e.g., SCORE) - Curricula developed aligned with the blueprint of a national in-service examinations or board certification examinations. - 4-8.2 The training program must include didactic and clinical experience in the comprehensive management of temporomandibular disorders and facial pain.